data4development/dataworkbench-cluster/docs/setup/cluster.md

 Tag container images with the appropriate location name.
 Push the images to the registry to make them available in the cluster(s) in the project.

-### Storage

-Create the Google Storage buckets for each environment.

-{:.warning}

-TODO: Bucket names have to be globally unique, which poses problems working with different environments: the service(s) using the Storage backend will need to be configured to use the appropriate buckets.

 ### Postgresql

 Create a Postgresql instance, and add a Private IP as a connection.
 The IP address and the username and password of a Postgres user are required in the configuration of the cluster.